okta/okta-signin-widget/README.md

 npm install @okta/okta-signin-widget --save
 ```

-This will install the latest version of the Sign-in Widget to your project's `node_modules` directory.
+This installs the latest version of the Sign-in Widget to your project's `node_modules` directory.

 The widget source files and assets will be installed to `node_modules/@okta/okta-signin-widget/dist`, and will have this directory structure: